trycourier/courier-react-toast/README.md

 ### Custom Styling

 You can optionally provide custom styling to each component of the `Toast` when it is shown.
 Pass a `theme` object to the `ToastProvider` to use your own custom styling.
 The components available for styling are: `root`, `toast`, `body`, `title`, `content`, `icon`, `progressBar`, `dismiss`, `dismissButton`.
 The style configuration objects should be defined with JSS Objects.
 Keep in mind JSS Objects can accept CSS Pseudo selectors for more advanced styling.
 See [here](https://cssinjs.org/jss-syntax?v=v10.5.1) for more info.

-An example usage of custom styling is show below:
+An example usage of custom styling is shown below:

 ```js
 //App.js